Prabhjot-4438/youtube-clone/README.md

 # youtube-clone
-This is youtube clone using react
+This is youtube clone using react andd tailwind